-- Continue to identify efficiencies in operations and administration in order to limit inflationary increases to below 3 percent, on average, during fiscal years 2009-2018 - Re-allocate staffing where possible to absorb new workload without increasing FTEs. - Re-prioritize resources as necessary to respond to new requests for technical analysis - Reschedule or postpone work anticipated during the budget-development process in order to respond to the most essential requests for studies and analyses
+- Continue to identify efficiencies in operations and administration in order to limit inflationary increases to below 3 percent, on average, during fiscal years 2009-2018 - Re-allocate staffing where possible to absorb new workload without increasing FTFs. - Re-prioritize resources as necessary to respond to new requests for technical analysis - Reschedule or postpone work anticipated during the budget-development process in order to respond to the most essential requests for studies and analyses

-Fiscal Year 2018 proposed budget request
+Fiscal Year 2018 Proposal Budget Request

 Based on the major issues and levels of effort anticipated in the fiscal year, the Council determined that the proposed budget expenditures are necessary and appropriate for the performance of its functions and responsibilities as authorized by the Northwest Power Act, Section 4(c)(10)(A).
-The Council further has determined that the 0.02 mill per kilowatt-hour limitation on expenses will not permit the Council to carry out its functions and responsibilities under the Act.
+The Council further has determined that the 0.02 mill per kilowatt-hour limitation on expenses will not permit the Council to carry out its functions and responsibilities under the Act, Section 4(c)(10)(A).
 The Council proposed in Fiscal Year 2016 that the projected budget in the amount of \$11,624,000 for Fiscal Year 2018, equal to 0.093 mills per kilowatt-hour for the estimate of forecast firm power sales, be included in the Bonneville administrator's Fiscal Year 2018 budget submittal.

-Fiscal Year 2017 proposed budget revisions
+Fiscal Year 2017 Proposed Budget Revisions